Physician Associate MSc

 Scholarships, bursaries and loans

-The Government will provide a loan of up to £10,000 per student for postgraduate Masters study.
+You may be eligible for a postgraduate loan for Masters study.
 It will be at your own discretion whether the loan is used towards fees, maintenance or other costs.
 For full details visit our postgraduate loans page.

 You will be required to pay an additional fee in order to undertake the National Assessment at the end of the course.